mnot/I-D/rfc5988bis/draft.md

   preferably including a URI that can be used to retrieve a copy of the document.
 An indication of the relevant section(s) can also be included, but is not required.

-The expert(s) MAY define additional fields to be collected in the registry.
+The expert(s) can define additional fields to be collected in the registry.

 General requirements for registered relation types are described in {{registered}}.